 Those who are 70 ½ or older must take a minimum distribution from their IRA each year.
 And it counts as taxable income.
 There’s good news, however.

-The IRS allows you to donate up to $100,000 of your required minimum distribution from an IRA directly to a nonprofit organization or a public charity, such as the Community Foundation of Tampa Bay.
-It’s tax free.
+The Charitable IRA Rollover allows up to $100,000 from an IRA to be tax-free — if it is paid directly to a nonprofit organization or a public charity, such as the Community Foundation of Tampa Bay.

 - Reduces your taxable income